-Further to the above, the Region Core (Downtown, Midtown, Buckhead), together with Regional Employment Corridors, form the densest part of the Atlanta region.
+Further to the above, Regional Employment Corridors, along with the Region Core (Downtown, Midtown, Buckhead), form the densest part of the Atlanta region.
 Connected with transit, this area of the region is typically the most walkable, and redevelopment is the main driver of its growth.
 The Region Core and Regional Employment Corridors together contain 26 percent of the 10-county region's jobs and eight percent of region's population on approximately 2.25 percent of the region's land area.
-Regional policy recommendations for the Region Core include:
+Regional policy recommendations for Regional Employment Corridors include:

-- Continue to invest in the Livable Centers Initiative (LCI) program to assist local governments in center planning and infrastructure.

-- Prioritize preservation of existing transit while increasing frequency and availability of transit options.

-- Encourage compact infill development, redevelopment and adaptive reuse.

-- Create a range of housing options to accommodate all sectors of the workforce.
+- Continue to invest in the LCI program to assit local governments in center planning and infrastructure. - Prioritize preservation of existing transit, increase frequency and availability of transit options. - Encourage compact infill development, redevelopment and adaptive reuse. - Create a range of housing options to accommodate all sectors of the workforce.

-- Encourage active, ground floor, pedestrian-scale design, and pedestrian amenities, in new development and the redevelopment of existing sites.
+- Encourage active ground floor, pedestrian scale design, and pedestrian amenities in new development and the redevelopment of existing sites